xDahl/Piece-Table/README.md

 The standard one is what you'd expect, you can insert slices of data.\
 The Data-Block versions allows you to insert large amounts of repeating\
 data without taking up much memory.
 In short, you can insert a slice\
-and have it be repeated for X bytes without taking up X bytes of memory.
+and have it be repeated for X bytes without taking up X bytes of memory.\
+As an example, you can insert 200GB of NULL bytes,\
+and it will only take up about 50 bytes of memory, and be inserted nearly instantly.

 ---